 This is in follow up to Aloysa's post from yesterday, Why Personal Finance Blogs Became Cliche.

-First of all, I agree with Aloysa’s post completely.
+First of all, I agree with Aloysa's post completely.
 Wholeheartedly.
 In fact, when I open my reader, and look at the post topics, I get a little bitchy (and even verbalize it on Twitter sometimes).
-But that doesn’t mean that I’m different, ’cause I’m not.
-I too spout the same, boring old “advice” on a very narrow topic from time to time.
+But that doesn't mean that I'm different from other bloggers.
+I too spout the same, boring old "advice" on a very narrow topic from time to time.

-I think, as bloggers, we all try to find out niche and make a spot for ourselves where not many other bloggers are, but – I mean – it’s PF.
-It’s a boring topic and it’s over saturated.
+But I think, as bloggers, we all try to find out niche and make a spot for ourselves where not many other bloggers are writing.
+I'm a personal finance blogger; it's a boring topic and it's over saturated.

-When perusing the comments on Aloysa’s topic, there were a couple about teaching people things.
-And I got into a bit of a debate on Twitter with Lance (who, by the way, is awesome but I’m going to pick on him anyway) about blog audiences and PF blogs not being for other bloggers.
+When perusing the comments on Aloysa's topic, there were a couple about teaching people things.
+I got into a bit of a debate on Twitter with another blogger about blog audiences and personal finance blogs not being for other bloggers.

 When I see blogs like that, I avoid them because it alienates the REAL readers.